Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)

-Patient information: Should I switch to an insulin pump?
+Patient education: Should I switch to an insulin pump?
 (The Basics)

-Patient information: Care during pregnancy for women with type 1 or type 2 diabetes (The Basics)
+Patient education: Care during pregnancy for women with type 1 or type 2 diabetes (The Basics)

-Patient information: My child has diabetes: How will we manage?
+Patient education: My child has diabetes: How will we manage?
 (The Basics)

-Patient information: Keeping your child’s blood sugar under control (The Basics)
+Patient education: Keeping your child's blood sugar under control (The Basics)

-Patient information: Managing diabetes in school (The Basics)
+Patient education: Managing diabetes in school (The Basics)

-Patient information: Giving your child insulin (The Basics)
+Patient education: Giving your child insulin (The Basics)

-Patient information: Checking your child’s blood sugar level (The Basics)
+Patient education: Checking your child's blood sugar level (The Basics)

-Patient information: Carb counting and your child’s diet (The Basics)
+Patient education: Carb counting for children with diabetes (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Type 1 diabetes mellitus and diet (Beyond the Basics)
+Patient education: Type 1 diabetes mellitus and diet (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.